clarkdatalabs/time_filter_map/README.md

   ]
 }
 ```
 The most important thing here is the information about "coordinates", under "geometry".
 But be sure to have any other needed information inside "properties".
+There are many useful resources like this [intuitive "GEOJSON generator"](http://geojson.io/#map=2/20.0/0.0) that can easily translate your data into GEOJSON.

 When the GEOJSON file is done, put it in the "data" folder.